fireh9lly/just-the-docs-forestry/docs/node-cheatsheet-copy.md

 #### Move sprite

 Move a sprite somewhere on the screen.
-The position can be given in "abosolute" or "relative" coordinates; absolute coordinates correspond to pixel values, and in the relative coordinate system positions are given proportionally to the size of the screen (from -1.0 to +1.0 vertically and horizontally).
+The position can be given in "absolute" or "relative" coordinates; absolute coordinates correspond to pixel values, and in the relative coordinate system positions are given proportionally to the size of the screen (from -1.0 to +1.0 vertically and horizontally).
 You can also specify a time for the transition to take, or leave it at 0 to move the sprite instantly.

 #### Scale sprite